ibm-cloud-docs/dr-automation-powervs/getting-started-with-powerVS.md

    > **Note**: Make sure that provided API Key has permissions that are listed in the [Access role requirements for DR Automation for PowerVS](/docs/dr-automation-powervs?topic=dr-automation-powervs-iam-manage#ser-acc-role-dr-auto) for completing the configuration.

-3. (Optional) Expand the **Advanced orchestrator configuration** to modify the default values of storage tier and machine type for the Orchestrator VM, by default **Tier1** is selected for Storage tier and **s922** is selected for machine type.
+3. (Optional) Expand the **Advanced orchestrator configuration** to enable MFA, proxy details and modify the default values of storage tier and machine type for the Orchestrator VM, by default **Tier1** is selected for Storage tier and **s922** is selected for machine type.

-4. If you have enabled **Orchestrator HA**.
-Provide standby orchestrator details.
+4. If you have enabled **Orchestrator HA**, Provide standby orchestrator details.
 5. Review all settings and click **Deploy Orchestrator** to begin the deployment.